TMC-CSharp/tmc-csharp-runner/README.md

 ## Generate test coverage report locally using Bash

-You need to have cloned the repository on your computer to generate the test report locally.
+You must clone the repository on your computer to generate the test report locally.

 1. Open terminal in the project root folder
 2. Run "``` bash GetTestReport ```"